Another Word For MADE

 Verb : (transitive) To put (someone or something) in a specific location.

-Verb : (intransitive) To earn a given spot in a competition.
+Verb : (ergative) To earn a given spot in a competition; to rank at a certain position ((often followed by an ordinal)).

 Verb : (intransitive, motor racing) To finish second, especially of horses or dogs.